 If you have old, black silver fillings that you dislike, natural-color (composite) fillings can help you feel good about your smile immediately, often in just one appointment.
 Furthermore, silver fillings that have turned black are often a sign of degradation and leaky fillings.
 Natural-color fillings are not only an attractive replacement for unsightly silver fillings, but they are stronger, long-lasting, and mercury-free.

 For more information regarding aesthetic restorations, please contact our office.
-Our friendly and knowledgeable team is happy to answer questions and to help you schedule a $80 non-refundable consultation with Dr. Shen.*
+Our friendly and knowledgeable team is happy to answer questions and to help you schedule a free consultation with Dr. Shen.*